makyo/writing/work/claw17/disappearance/index.md

 Memories from nigh on twenty years ago.

 A high school fling.
 Two dates, a night together, and drifting apart.
 She had seemed so uncomfortable with herself.
-We'd...well, tonight can be the shining example to us back then.
+We'd...well, tonight had more than made up for that.

 "And you?"